sharpvik/morty-cd/README.md

 > file, it means you'll have to include them yourself and then modify the switch
 > statement in the main handler function called `github`.
 > If you do create some additional handlers, please share them with us!

+### Run It

+When you've properly installed the app and setup webhooks, go to the project you want to monitor and run `morty-cd ./deploy.sh`.
+This step *assumes* that some deployment script called `deploy.sh` is present within that folder and has executive privileges.

+> To give executive privileges to any script, specify its interpreter on the
+> very first line by adding `#!/usr/bin/interpreter` add then run
+> `chmod +x deploy.sh`.
+For example, if your script is a `bash` script, put
+> `#!/usr/bin/bash` as your shebang.